KyleQ1/Its-just-flix-bro/README.md

 Clone this repo to your local machine.

+Request environment variables from one of our contributors!

 Run npm install from packages/express-backend, then npm start.

 Run npm install from packages/react-frontend, then npm start.